sholladay/pogo/README.md

 ### server = pogo.server(option)

-Returns a server instance, which can be used to add routes and
+Returns a server instance, which can then be used to add routes and start listening for requests.

 #### option